OpenBCI/Documentation/website/docs/AddOns/Headwear/Gelfree_Electrode_Cap_Tutorial.md

 ## Electrode Cap Care and Cleaning Guide

-A routine schedule for cleaning and disinfecting the Electrode Cap helps assure accurate EEG signals and the reuse of electrodes between different participants.
+A routine schedule for cleaning and disinfecting the Electrode Cap ensures accurate EEG signals and the reuse of electrodes between different participants.
 Furthermore, you will preserve the excellent characteristics of your electrodes and will ensure a long product life.

-#### Cleaning and Storage:
+#### Cleaning and Storage

 After the measurement is finished, disconnect the electrode connectors from the CytonDaisy board.
 Remove the electrode holders out of the bases on the cap.
 1) Take the Hydro-linkTM sponges out of the holders and wash the Hydro-linkTM with tap water for at least three times, while squeezing out the water in the Hydro-linkTM during washing.
 Then let the Hydro-linkTM dry in air.